Tuesday, January 09, 2007

 Sprinkle remaining crumble over batter.

-Allow cake to cool slightly before removing from tin.
-Store in airtight container.
-We stored the cake in the refrigerator and brought it to room temperature before serving.
+Allow cake to cool slightly before removing from pan.
+Store cooled cake in an airtight container in the refrigerator and bring to room temperature before serving.

 © www.exclusivelyfood.com.au